ZivMalka/HowToWinAnOscar/Analysis.md

 MPAA | p-value = 0.8042
-the p-value is very high, so there seems to be no connection between winning an Oscar and rating of the film.
+The p-value is larger than 0.05 > give us a weak certainty.
-However, the number of R films that were nominated and won an Oscar is significantly higher than the other ratings. so its most likely that if you want to win an Oscar, you should do an R film.
+However, looking at the the number of R films that were nominated and won an Oscar is significantly higher than the other ratings.

 ## Release Date

 ![alt text](WebApplication1/Images/Rplot01.png)

-I checked the dates of the films' release.
+As you can see, movies released in December received the highest number of Oscar nominations.
+This is beacuse the Oscar season.

-It is noticeable that the films that are being released in December have the most Oscar nominations.
-Is there a connection between the two?
-Are the producers deliberately publishing films late, so that the Academy and the audience will remember them?
+The Oscar season is the time period in which Hollywood studios release or promote the films they consider most likely to be critically acclaimed, hoping to win at the Academy Awards.
+Oscar season usually begins in the late-fall and early-winter, around November, and ends on December 31 of that year,[1] although the date in which the summer blockbuster season ends, and the Oscar season begins, are ambiguous, and dependent on the year.